 This MD&A contains forward-looking statements, including statements regarding the future success of the Greenlane business, technology and market opportunities.
 All statements that are not historical in nature contain forward-looking information.
 Forward-looking statements typically contain words such as "believes", "expects", "anticipates", "plans", "continues", "could", "indicates", "intends", "would" or the negative of these terms, or other similar words, expressions and grammatical variations thereof, or statements that certain events or conditions "may" or "will" happen or that current events or conditions will continue or be repeated, although not all forward-looking statements contain these identifying words.
-Examples of such statements include, but are not limited to, statements concerning: the Company will be able to realize its assets and discharge its liabilities in the normal course of business; the biogas upgrading market is anticipated to grow; the Company expects to recognize royalty revenue and relates costs associated with the Royalty Agreement with ZEG Biogás e Energis SA in the first half of fiscal 2024; the Company is investing in systems, processes and infrastructure to improve efficiencies and reduce costs and accelerating systematic process enhancements to position the business to scale; the Company may satisfy any future earn out payment in connection with the Airdep acquisition from free cash or the issuance of common shares; the expected progress for the fulfilment of contracts for biogas upgrading systems and the timing of revenue recognition; the Company's estimates respecting deferred compensation; trends in, and the development of, the Company's target markets including regulatory policies and legislation; the Company's market opportunities; the benefits of the Company's products; expectations regarding competitors; and the expected impact of the described risks and uncertainties.
+Examples of such statements include, but are not limited to, statements concerning: the Company will be able to realize its assets and discharge its liabilities in the normal course of business; the biogas upgrading market is anticipated to grow; the Company is pursuing sales opportunities and if contract awards are delayed, the Company's workforce reductions will result in a \$5.0 million go forward annual reduction in general and administrative costs; the expected progress for the fulfilment of contracts for biogas upgrading systems and the timing of revenue recognition; the Company's estimates respecting deferred consideration; limits to credit risk based on the ability to collect from accounts receivable; trends in, and the development of, the Company's target markets including regulatory policies and legislation; the Company's market opportunities; the benefits of the Company's products; expectations regarding competitors; and the expected impact of the described risks and uncertainties.

 These statements are neither promises nor guarantees but involve known and unknown risks and uncertainties that may cause the Company's actual results, level of activity or performance to be materially different from any future results, levels of activity or performance expressed in or implied by these forward-looking statements.
-These risks include, generally, risks related to the business as a going concern, revenue growth, operating results, industry and products, technology, competition, regulatory policies, the availability of skilled personnel, the ability of the Company to convert opportunities into committed contracts; systematic process enhancements and their expected benefits; the ability of the Company to realize its objectives of its deployment of development capital program, the economy and other factors.
+These risks include, generally, risks related to the business as a going concern, revenue growth, operating results, collection of accounts receivable, industry and products, technology, competition, regulatory policies, the availability of skilled personnel, the ability of the Company to convert opportunities into committed contracts; systematic process enhancements and their expected benefits: the imposition of tariffs, the economy and other factors.
 Although the forward-looking statements contained herein are based upon what management believes to be current and reasonable assumptions, the Company cannot assure readers that actual results will be consistent with these forward-looking statements.
-Examples of such assumptions include but are not limited to:

-that Company will be able to realize its assets and discharge its liabilities in the normal course of business; risks relating to the collaboration with ZEG Biogás not resulting in royalty revenue in the timing anticipated, or the volume production of units or other ancillary benefits to Greenlane as anticipated; assumed benefits of systematic process enhancements; the Company ability to continue securing upgrader contracts to realize profitable operations in the future; expected timing and value of contract awards; Greenlane may face impediments in delivering and advancing projects to be able to timely realize revenue; trends in certain market segments and the economic climate generally; regulatory developments in the industry; the pace and outcome of technological development; and the financial stability and expected actions of competitors, customers and suppliers.
-The forward-looking statements contained herein are made as of the date of this MD&A and are expressly qualified in their entirety by law, the Company undertakes no obligation to publicly update or revise any forward-looking statements contained herein.
+Examples of such assumptions include but are not limited to: assumption that Company will be able to realize its assets and discharge its liabilities in the normal course of business; assumed benefits of systematic process enhancements; the Company ability to continue securing upgrader contracts to realize profitable operations in the future; assumptions that the Company will be able to collect all accounts receivable;; expected timing and value of contract awards; Greenlane may face impediments in delivering and advancing projects to be able to timely realize revenue; trends in certain market segments and the economic climate generally; regulatory developments in the industry; the pace and outcome of technological development; and the financial stability and expected actions of competitors, customers and suppliers.
+The forward-looking statements contained herein are made as of the date of this MD&A and are expressly qualified in their entirety by this cautionary statement and the Risks and Uncertainties in this MD&A and other referenced public disclosure.
+Except to the extent required by law, the Company undertakes no obligation to publicly update or revise any forward-looking statements contained herein.